w3c/market-data-odrl-profile/NewTerms.md

 **Scope Note:** Broker crossing networks and dark pools are examples of alternative trading systems (ATS), and are thus trading platforms.

-**Scope Note:** Includes alternative trading systems (ATS) as defined by 300a of the SEC regulation on ATS: any organization, association, person, group of persons, or system that constitutes, maintains, or provides a market place or facilities for bringing together purchasers and sellers of securities or for otherwise performing with respect to securities the functions commonly performed by a stock exchange.
+**Scope Note:** Includes alternative trading systems (ATS) as defined by *300a of the SEC regulation on ATS*: any organization, association, person, group of persons, or system that constitutes, maintains, or provides a market place or facilities for bringing together purchasers and sellers of securities or for otherwise performing with respect to securities the functions commonly performed by a stock exchange.

-**Scope Note:** Includes multilateral trading facilities (MTF) as defined in MIFD II: multilateral systems, operated by an investment firm or a market operator, which bring together multiple third-party buying and selling interests in financial instruments (in the system and in accordance with non- discretionary rules) in a way that results in a contract.
+**Scope Note:** Includes multilateral trading facilities (MTF) as defined in *MIFD II*: multilateral systems, operated by an investment firm or a market operator, which bring together multiple third-party buying and selling interests in financial instruments (in the system and in accordance with non- discretionary rules) in a way that results in a contract.

-**Scope Note:** Includes organised trading facilities (OTF) as defined in MIFD II: multilateral systems which are not a regulated market or an MTF and in which multiple third-party buying and selling interests in bonds, structured finance products, emission allowances, or derivatives are able to interact in the system in a way that results in a contract.
+**Scope Note:** Includes organised trading facilities (OTF) as defined in *MIFD II*: multilateral systems which are not a regulated market or an MTF and in which multiple third-party buying and selling interests in bonds, structured finance products, emission allowances, or derivatives are able to interact in the system in a way that results in a contract.

-**Scope Note:** Includes systematic internalization as defined in MIFD II: dealing on an organised, frequent, systematic, and substantial basis on one's own account when executing client orders outside a regulated market, an MTF, or an OTF, without operating a multilateral system.
+**Scope Note:** Includes systematic internalization as defined in *MIFD II*: dealing on an organised, frequent, systematic, and substantial basis on one's own account when executing client orders outside a regulated market, an MTF, or an OTF, without operating a multilateral system.

 ## Assets & Resources